 Road Traffic Accidents (RTAs) can cause both minor and serious injuries.
-Our accident claims Scotland team will support your compensation claim while you recover from an accident, whether you were injured as a passenger, driver or pedestrian.
+Our road traffic lawyers team will support your compensation claim while you recover from an accident, whether you were injured as a passenger, driver or pedestrian.

 You should contact a solicitor as soon as possible after the accident.
 This is because the deadline for claiming compensation is usually three years after the accident but it is best to start the process early while memories are fresh.
 Exceptions are made for children (the three-year period begins on their 16th birthday) and those not mentally capable of making a claim.

 Our team of road traffic claim lawyers are available throughout the week for a free phone consultation.
 Just fill out our website form and we will be in touch within 24 hours.

 Scotlands Leading Accident Claims Firm.
 A Firm With A Winning Reputation.

 Your solicitor will gather information on the accident and determine who was at fault.A medical examination will be arranged to determine the extent and impact of your injuries (including rehabilitation needs) – you should also seek treatment for any injuries from your doctor.

 They will seek an admission of fault by the person who caused the accident, to get early compensation to cover your immediate costs (such as lost wages).They will negotiate a compensation amount if there is no admission of fault or take the case to court as a last resort.